saas786/obsidian-notes-1/HECO/Condensate & Feedwater.md

 This tank provides a net positive suction head for the pumps that are connected to it.

 ### Booster Pumps
 Used to increase the pressure to the suction of the boiler feed pumps.
+They are usually constant-speed, multistage centrifugal pumps, driven be constant speed motors.
+Not generally used for flow control.

+Can be located on the condensor side of the system ("condensate booster pumps") or on the feedwater side ("boiler feed booster pumps").

 Not all systems use booster pumps.

 ## Feedwater System Components